+For Windows OSs, download and install Cloudbase-Init.
+For how to install Cloudbase-Init, see Installing and Configuring Cloudbase-Init

 For Linux OSs, download and install Cloud-Init.
 For how to install Cloud-Init, see Installing Cloud-Init.
 For how to configure Cloud-Init, see Configuring Cloud-Init.

-12.3 What Do I Do If Injecting the Key or Password Using Cloud-Init Failed After NetworkManager Is Installed?
+14.3 What Do I Do If Injecting the Key or Password Using Cloud-Init Failed After NetworkManager Is Installed?